yuvraj1129/BeatBlast/README.md

 2. Open the index.html file in your browser

-✨ Author
+## ✨ Author

 Yuvraj Sharma
-Feel free to connect on LinkedIn or share feedback!
+Feel free to connect on LinkedIn(www.linkedin.com/in/yuvthetechie22) or share feedback!